What’s missing from your plate?

-1. How do you feel after having a carb-heavy meal?
+1. How do you usually feel after a carb-heavy meal (such as pasta, rice or bread)?

 A. Sleepy